bmsleight/delegation-presentation/delegation.rst

 .. note::

+    Golden rules

-    _Got_ to be of interest to the person your delegating to _Should develop the person
+    Got to be of interest to the person your delegating to

+    Should develop the person

-    _Must_ be where the context is known
+    Must be where the context is known

 ----